Diversity and Discrimination

 - How and why might Ravi’s story have turned out differently?

-After the discussion, have students to write their own essay about an experience in which you or someone you know was discriminated against.
+After the discussion, have learners write their own essay about an experience in which they or someone they know were discriminated against.
 They should include the outcome of and reflections about the experience.

 The WorldView magazine Spring 2013 takes diversity as its theme.
 There are several other articles that could be used in addition.